yuvalofek/Multiprocessing/README.md

-# Multiprocessing MatMul, or "Why You Should Always Use NumPy"
+# Multithreading MatMul, or "Why You Should Always Use NumPy"
 I took concurrent.futures, threading, and multiprocessing and built matrix multiplication from integer operations and lists!

 ## Results